Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces II: Genus four stairs

-In the sequel, we will assume $m\equiv 1$ modulo $13$, so that the polynomials $P(X)$ and $Q(Y)$ are irreducible over the rational numbers $\mathbb{Q}$.
-As in Subsection \ref{SubSec:RecHyp} we will identify the Galois-group $\text{Gal}(P)$ of the reciprocal degree $6$ polynomial $P(X)\in\mathbb{Z}[X]$ with a subgroup of the hyperoctahedral group $G_3$ as well as with a subgroup of the permutation group $S_6$ (see Subsection \ref{SubSec:GalGasPG}).
+As in Subsection \ref{SubSec:RecHyp} we will identify the Galois group $\text{Gal}(P)$ of the reciprocal degree $6$ polynomial $P(X)\in\mathbb{Z}[X]$ with a subgroup of the hyperoctahedral group $G_3$ as well as with a subgroup of the permutation group $S_6$ (see Subsection \ref{SubSec:GalGasPG}).
 The discriminant $\text{Disc}(Q)$ of the polynomial $Q(Y)\in\mathbb{Z}[Y]$ has an irreducible factorization in terms of $m$ as